The Transparency Manifesto

 DOLE has ~1,200 inspectors for over 1 million businesses, and by law, they cannot enter a private home without a court order.

-What Hospital-Grade Screening Means
+Why Hospital-Grade Screening Matters

-2. The Outlier Bias: The 5% Participation Paradox
+3. The Outlier Bias: The 5% Participation Paradox

 Worldwide statistics prove that in high-discretion services (like private household staffing), public reviews represent only a tiny fraction of reality.
 According to research published by the Harvard Business Review and the Northwestern University Spiegel Research Center, public ratings are a mathematically skewed sample.